 - More recently we have announced serial-entrepreneur Luke Johnson as the campaign chairman and launched StartUp Spaces, a platform for start-ups and growing businesses to find start-up friendly space providers in their local area.

-- But we're not stopping there!
-2012 will see some of our most exciting projects yet.
-Register for our newsletter to be the first to know.
+But we're not stopping there!
+2013 will see some of our most exciting projects yet.

 How you can get involved: